AdamBoley/Project-Beergate/README.md

 When coding the above solution, I submitted several comments to the admin panel.
 In doing so, I noted that when comments were displayed, their HTML element tags were displaying as well.
 This had been caused by improper use of `safe` filter in the templating language of `review.html`.
 Once fixed, the comments displayed properly.

+To inform the user of their sign-in status and username, I had implemented some span elements with the Bootstrap navbar-text class to hold this text.
+Whilst these displayed perfectly acceptably when the navbar was expanded, they became misaligned when the navbar was collapsed, like so:

+(navbar collapsed problem screenshot)

+To recify this, I changed the account actions dropdown menu text to hold the user's username.
+The dropdown arrow indicates to the user that this button expands a dropdown menu of account actions.

 # Development Choices